 Scafell Cottage is highly recommended for large groups or families.
 It is delightfully open plan with a good flow for families and groups.
 The children often sit playing their games on the carpeted area between the lounge and kitchen leaving the adults free to relax on the sofas.
 As well as the full Sky TV package found in the cottages, Scafell has many novels to choose from and there is a CD player, ipod dock and children’s games to entertain everyone also.
 There is plenty of space for everyone to sit together at mealtimes, whilst there is also privacy, generated by the layout of the bedrooms.
 The backdoors from the kitchen open out onto the lawned paddock affording lovely fell views so step out of an evening and light the barbecue to enjoy dining al fresco.

 Ground floor: open plan kitchen, dining area and lounge.
 1 double bedroom with kingsize bed with brand new ensuite bathroom with separate bath and shower cubicle installed in January 2016.
 Also new in January 2016, a family shower room with powerful shower.

 First floor: 1 double bedroom with kingsize bed and brand new ensuite bathroom with slipper bath installed in January 2016.

 First floor: 1 triple bedroom with 3 single beds, 1 gallery twin bedroom with 2 single beds and full length pull across curtain.

 On request a fold out Z bed for a young child or teenager and/or cot available.

-Save £60 off all bookings, both weekly bookings and SHORT BREAKS on our delightful Lake District Cottages between now and 30th June!
+Save up to £120 off all bookings, both weekly bookings and SHORT BREAKS on our delightful Lake District Cottages between now and the end of July!